Testing NSI suggested by the solar neutrino tension in T2HKK and DUNE: Abstract

 \section{Abstract}

-It has been known that a tension between the mass-squared differences obtained from the solar neutrino and KamLAND experiments may be solved by introducing the Non-Standard flavor-dependent Interaction (NSI) in neutrino propagation.
-We discuss the possibility to test such a hypothesis by the future long baseline neutrino experiments T2HKK and DUNE.
-Assuming that NSI does not exist, we give the excluded region in the ($\epsilon_D$, $\epsilon_N$)-plane, where $\epsilon_D$ and $\epsilon_N$ are the parameters which appear in the solar neutrino analysis with NSI.
-It is found that the best-fit value from the solar neutrino and KamLAND data (global analysis) can be tested at more than 10$\sigma$ (3$\sigma$) by the two experiments for most the parameter space.
+It was shown that the tension between the mass-squared differences obtained from solar neutrinos and those acquired through KamLAND experiments may be solved by the introduction of a non-standard flavor-dependent interaction (NSI) in neutrino propagation.
+In this study, we discuss the possibility of testing such a hypothesis using the future long-baseline neutrino experiments T2HKK and DUNE.
+Assuming that the NSI does not exist, we provide the excluded region within the ($\epsilon_D$, $\epsilon_N$) plane, where $\epsilon_D$ and $\epsilon_N$ are the parameters appearing in the solar neutrino analysis conducted with the NSI.
+We find that the best-fit value from the solar neutrino and KamLAND data (global analysis of a particular coupling to quarks) can be tested at more than 10$\sigma$ (3$\sigma$) by these two experiments for most of the parameter space.